jonnonz1/nz-statute-book/acts/public/2004/aquaculture-reform-repeals-and-transitional-provisions-act-2004.md

   (a) an aquaculture agreement with the chief executive within 6 months after the date of the public notice or before the expiry of any extension of time under section 186ZI(4) of the Fisheries Act 1996; or
   (b) a compensation declaration with the chief executive within 6 months after the date of the public notice or before the expiry of any extension of time under section 186ZIA(4) of the Fisheries Act 1996.
 (11) For the purposes of this section, the reference in section 67J(10) of the principal Act to adverse effects on fishing or the sustainability of any fisheries resource must be read as if it were a reference to adverse effects on fishing.
-(12) Any person wishing to seek, under Part 1 of the Judicature Amendment Act 1972, judicial review of a decision under this section must do so within 30 working days after the public notification of the decision.
+(12) Any person wishing to seek, under the Judicial Review Procedure Act 2016, judicial review of a decision under this section must do so within 30 working days after the public notification of the decision.
 (13) The provisions of Part 1 of Schedule 2 have effect in relation to aquaculture agreements and compensation.
 (14) In this section,—
   - **aquaculture agreement** means an agreement that complies with subpart 4 of Part 9A of the Fisheries Act 1996, subject to the modifications set out in Part 1 of Schedule 2